gradeF/Flowchart/README.md

 # Flowchart
-This is flowChart from alghrithms
+This is flowChart from algorithms

 # Kind of FlowChart
 1. Binary